-Fans congratulate Dec after his amazing job presenting Saturday Night Takeaway on his OWN
+Dec does well!
+Fans congratulate star after Saturday Night Takeaway solo stint

 He’s got Dec’s appeal! #SaturdayNightTakeaway pic.twitter.com/S8xFbV8kdb— Saturday Night Takeaway (@itvtakeaway) March 31, 2018

-Another time he quipped: ''I'll have do this on my own — like everything else this week" and joked that the audience hadn't gone home yet as it hadn't "gone that badly."
+Another time he quipped: ''I'll have to do this on my own — like everything else this week" and joked that the audience hadn't gone home yet as it hadn't gone "that badly."

 Later he added: "Work is unavoidable for some of us."
 Show regular Stephen Mulhern and guest announcer Stephen Merchant asked if he wanted some help but Dec politely declined their offers.